 Transfer Fee – $185

 This fee covers the cost of transferring HOA records from seller to buyer.
-In Arizona, this fee is negotiable between the buyer and seller and is outlined in the HOA addendum of the purchase contract.
+However, in Arizona, this fee is negotiable between the buyer and seller and is outlined in the HOA addendum of the purchase contract.

 These are one-time closing fees and are separate from the regular HOA assessment.